Title: Eating and drinking with an inflated tracheostomy cuff: a systematic review of the aspiration risk

 Similar to American Idol or Survivor, and just like any Systematic Review, there’s a process to wean out the weak to only end up with the best.
 The authors’ process went something like this:

 How’s that for easy counting?
-The final 10 articles were a collection of different country locations (USA, UK, Japan) ranging from years 1973-2012 (doesn’t that seems so close but so long ago?!?).
+The final 10 articles were a collection of different country locations (USA, UK, Japan) ranging from years 1973-2012 (doesn’t that seem so close but so long ago?!?).

 How did they rate their findings?

 See Oxford Centre for Evidence-Based Medicine’s (OCEBM) Levels of Evidence 1, which is similar to our more familiar ASHA’s Levels of Evidence.
-Basically, out of the 10 fully reviewed articles they ended up with, here’s how their results looked when assigning what/how many Levels of Evidence were found (ordered from highest to lowest rated; 1=Randomized Controlled Trials/Systematic Review, 5=Expert Opinion, respectively):
+Basically, out of the 10 fully reviewed articles they ended up with, here’s how their results looked when assigning what+how many Levels of Evidence were found (in order from highest to lowest rated; 1=Randomized Controlled Trials/Systematic Review, 5=Expert Opinion, respectively):

 NOTE: NO Randomized Control Studies were present.
 That may be surprising to some, and not even resulting in an eyebrow raise for others.